pratham16cse/AggForecaster/README.md

 # Coherent Probabilistic Aggregate Queries on Long-horizon Forecasts
 This is the code produced as part of the paper _Coherent Probabilistic Aggregate Queries on Long-horizon Forecasts_

-> Long Range Probabilistic Forecasting in Time-Series using High Order Statistics.
+> Coherent Probabilistic Aggregate Queries on Long-horizon Forecasts.
 >
 > Prathamesh Deshpande and Sunita Sarawagi.
 IJCAI 2022. [arXiv:2111.03394v1](https://arxiv.org/pdf/2111.03394v1).